 To let us claim Gift Aid, pick up a British Red Cross Give and Gain loyalty card in store.

 If the shop is closed, please don’t leave donations outside the shop.
 Your valuable donations left outside might be stolen, become unhygienic or be ruined by bad weather.
+Thank you.

 Find a charity shop